-Open sky-laboratories and hotspots of biodiversity.
+Open sky-laboratories dedicated to creating natural ingredients and hotspots of biodiversity.
 How Chanel incorporates transparency into the roots of its business

 Andrea d’Avack, President of Fondation Chanel & Global Head of Corporate Responsibility at Chanel claims that preserving not only hotspots of biodiversity but as well as craftsmanship, through the Métiers d’Art, is the corporation’s ode to the future.
 These processes are not taken for granted by the corporation as transparency is integrated at the roots.
 D’Avack puts it simply: «There is clearly no luxury without sustainability.
 It is an integral part of the Chanel brand».
 The corporation’s chosen attitude towards farming natural raw materials is described as «low-carbon» and «regenerative».
 According to d’Avack, in all of Chanel’s endeavors, whether it be from acquiring textile fibers, metals or the ingredients for their cosmetic products: knowledge is the key to the future. «For our core raw materials, we have a good understanding of our supply chain that goes all the way to the farmer’s field.
 We work in collaboration with local suppliers and improve traceability, supporting our partners to help evolve agriculture, breeding or extraction – the processes that transform the materials for our use».
 This partnership with local suppliers is where Chanel has ensured innovation in their plant-sourcing approach for cosmetic products.
 The act of preserving biodiversity is a statement in itself by Chanel that «the world’s treasures should not be lost».
 Nicola Fuzzati – Ingredients Innovation and Development Director for Chanel Research affirms this statement even further, «This is true for the luxury sector.
 We have undertaken an approach by developing sustainable supply chains for the plant material that we source.
 We promote innovative cultivation techniques such as agroforestry, organic cultivation, and permaculture.
 These techniques respect the local communities».